 Even the hotel’s golf course, Waldorf Astoria Orlando Golf Club, was phenomenal.
 We had an extraordinary stay, and I wouldn’t have wanted to stay anywhere else in Orlando.

-As I mentioned, we didn’t have a rental car, so we relied on shuttles and ride share services like Lyft and Uber to get us back and forth between the parks, Disney Springs, various restaurants around Orlando, and the Orlando International Airport, which was extremely convenient.
+As I mentioned, we didn’t have a rental car, so we relied on shuttles and rideshare services like Lyft and Uber to get us back and forth between Disney Springs, various restaurants around Orlando, and the Orlando International Airport, which was extremely convenient.

 Staying Safe in Orlando

 Orlando is a relatively safe city.
 Use common sense, just as you would traveling to any large city.
-Leave expensive items and jewelry at home, or in a hotel safe, and keep your wallet and other valuables in difficult to reach spot.
-One of the biggest issues at the Disney Parks and Universal Studios is people losing valuables, like their wallets, passports, watches, sunglasses, etc. when they fall out of rides, or are left in lockers, or other places and forgotten due to distractions.
-Keep an eye on your belongings at all times, and you shouldn’t have any issues.
+Leave expensive items and jewelry at home or in a hotel safe, and keep your wallet and other valuables in a difficult reach spot.
+One of the biggest issues at the Disney Parks and Universal Studios is people losing valuables, like their wallets, passports, watches, sunglasses, etc. When they fall out of rides or are left in lockers or other places and forgotten due to distractions, keep an eye on your belongings at all times, and you shouldn’t have any issues.

 Day Trips & Weekend Trips from Orlando